Aaron Brown (linebacker, born 1956)

-Aaron Cedric Brown (born January 13, 1956) is an American former professional football player who was a linebacker for six seasons in the National Football League (NFL) for the Tampa Bay Buccaneers, Philadelphia Eagles, and Atlanta Falcons.
+Aaron Cedric Brown (born January 13, 1956) is an American former professional football player who was a linebacker for six seasons in the National Football League (NFL) with the Tampa Bay Buccaneers, Philadelphia Eagles, and Atlanta Falcons.
 He played college football for the Ohio State Buckeyes.
+He also played four years in the Canadian Football League (CFL) with the Winnipeg Blue Bombers, winning the Grey Cup in 1984 and 1988.